 As we saw in A Way That Seems Right, the strength of one’s delusion begins with a refusal to love the Truth of God’s written Word.

 We must love God’s Truth more than our own wisdom, more than the world’s wisdom.
-We must love God’s Truth more than our own insights and understandings.
-We must love the Truth enough to learn the written Word of God, and then adjust our life to be in harmony and agreement with His Word.
+We must love the Truth fo God’s Word more than our own insights and understandings.
+We must love the Truth enough to learn the written Word of God, and then adjust our motives and our life to be in harmony and agreement with His Word.

 This commitment to love the truth of God’s written Word is a safeguard against deception.